 Corbett: “So it goes back to what we were talking about in the beginning about dialogue.
 And I guess at the heart of it is curiosity, so being curious and asking in order to really understand.”

 Wagner: “Yeah.
-And also recognizing that there are things that if I hold onto my beliefs in a dogmatic form, I may not be open to the possibility of some modification of that.
+And also recognize that there are things that if I hold onto my beliefs in a dogmatic form, I may not be open to the possibility of some modification of that.
 Again, the Indigenous model of making decisions by consensus is a sustainable model.
 Our ‘winner takes all’ model is not sustainable.
 Majority rules is not a sustainable governmental system, because you always have the minority that is then unhappy and is going to try to become the majority.
 And so you have a ping pong, ping pong, which is our reality.
 So I think the model of, ‘let’s sit with each other until we can find some common ground,’ is a way forward.
 But again, we have to have a common sense of what’s reality.
 And that’s the biggest problem today.”

 Corbett: “Yeah.
 And, what you’re saying is, it may not be the quick fix.
 It may take longer, but the outcome is more sustainable in the end, and better for everybody involved, rather than only some.”